 In my personal time, I enjoy spending time with my family, finding new ways to be creative and taking long walks, all while having a cup of coffee in hand.
 I look forward to building a secure therapeutic relationship with my clients and hope to provide a space where they feel they can be their authentic selves and feel supported.

-Jon Sherman, LISW
+Jon Sherman, MSW, LISW

 I am a Licensed Independent Social Worker (LISW) through the State of Ohio Counseling and Social Work Board.
 I received my Master’s Degree in Social Work from The Ohio State University.
-I work with adults and teens struggling with depression, anxiety, distress related to ADHD, complex trauma, dissociative disorders, and relationship and attachment issues.
+I work with adults and teens struggling with depression, anxiety, distress related to ADHD, complex and developmental trauma, dissociative disorders, and relationship and attachment issues.

 As a therapist, I am always striving to deepen my knowledge of evidence-based modalities in order to provide the most effective treatment that I can.
 When not in the office, I spend my time cooking, hiking, paying homage to my two dogs- Winne and Chewie, taking photos all over Columbus, trying new restaurants, reading, and going to concerts.

-Cassie Campbell, MSW, LSW
+Cassie Campbell, MSW, LISW

-I am a Licensed Social Worker (LSW) through the State of Ohio Counselor, Social Worker, and Marriage and Family Therapy Board.
+I am a Licensed Independent Social Worker (LISW) through the State of Ohio Counselor, Social Worker, and Marriage and Family Therapy Board.
 I graduated from The Ohio State University with a Master’s degree in Social Work, and received a Bachelor of Science degree in Accounting from The University of Akron.
 I work with adolescent and adult clients providing trauma-focused care and support with a variety of needs; such as complex and developmental trauma, grief, anxiety, depression and other mental health challenges.
 It is important for me to be able to provide my clients an accepting, respectful, non-judgmental environment in which they feel safe and supported.

 When I am not at work you can usually find me discovering new Columbus restaurants, traveling, or attending sporting events.
 I also enjoy practicing yoga, attempting to keep my house plants alive, diving into a good book, and spending time with my cats.

-Deb Cannon, MSW, LSW
+Deb Cannon, MSW, LISW

-I am a Licensed Social Worker through the State of Ohio Counselor and Social Worker Board.
+I am a Licensed Independent Social Worker through the State of Ohio Counselor and Social Worker Board.
 I attended The Ohio State University where I received my Bachelor’s Degree in Human development and Family Science and my Masters Degree in Social Work.
 I work with children, teens, and adults as they navigate grief, anxiety, depression, complex and developmental trauma, dissociative disorders, and other mental health challenges.

 I strive to create a warm and welcoming environment for my clients; a non-judgmental space where they can begin to heal from life’s difficulties.
 I utilize several trauma-focused therapeutic approaches including and informed by Internal Family Systems and Ego State therapy, Attachment Based therapy, Cognitive Behavioral Therapy (CBT), and Eye Movement Desensitization and Reprocessing (EMDR).
 As a lifelong learner I will continue to grow as I seek out new training and experiences.